mehmetpektass/Tindog/README.md

-# Tindog
+# TinDog 🐶

+## Description

-TinDog facilitates connections between dog owners and their pets, allowing them to find compatible mates nearby.
-This modern platform enables users to arrange playdates and socialize their dogs.
-Built using HTML, CSS (Bootstrap).
+TinDog is a website designed to help dogs find and meet new friends nearby.
+It provides a platform for dog owners to connect and arrange playdates for their furry companions.
+The website is built using HTML, CSS, and Bootstrap.

-FEATURES:

-Easy to use interface
-Elite clientele
-Guaranteed to work
-Various pricing plans to suit every dog's needs

-TECHNOLOGIES USED:

-HTML,
-CSS (Bootstrap)

-GETTING STARTED:

-To run the TinDog website locally on your machine, follow these steps:
+## Installation

-Clone this repository to your local machine.
+1. Clone this repository to your local machine:
+2. Navigate to the project directory.
-Open the index.html file in your preferred web browser.
+3. Open the index.html file in your web browser.
-Explore the various sections of the website and interact with its features.

-CONTRIBUTING:

-If you would like to contribute to the development of TinDog, please follow these guidelines:
-Fork this repository.
-Create a new branch for your feature or bug fix.
-Make your changes and commit them with descriptive commit messages.
-Push your changes to your fork.
-Submit a pull request to the main repository.
+## Features
+- Easy to Use: TinDog is designed to be user-friendly, making it easy for dog owners to navigate and find matches for their pets.
+- Elite Clientele: Our platform attracts the most elite dogs, ensuring that your pet will meet only the best companions.
+- Guaranteed to Work: TinDog guarantees that your dog will find love or your money back.

+## Pricing
+Chihuahua: $0/month

+- 5 Matches Per Day
+- 10 Messages Per Day
+- Unlimited App Usage

+Labrador: $15/month

+- Unlimited Matches
+- Unlimited Messages
+- Unlimited App Usage

+Mastiff: $29/month

+- Priority Listing
+- Unlimited Matches & Messages
+- Unlimited App Usage

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.🚀